MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-performance-recommendations.md

 For example, Intune grouping and targeting works best when the “Engineering” user group is targeted with 10 policies.
 It doesn't work best when the Engineering users are members of 10 different groups, each assigned to a different policy.

 We’ve seen a few designs countering this guidance.
-For example, IT admins create an “Install_Edge” group , create a “Deploy_Edge_Config_Policy” group, and then put the same devices in each group.
+For example, IT admins create an “Install_Edge” group, create a “Deploy_Edge_Config_Policy” group, and then put the same devices in each group.

 A similar and not recommended pattern is creating “App groups”.
 An app group is when each app has several Azure AD groups created for it.
 For example, to manage the Edge application, an admin creates the following groups: